databrary/policies/definitions.md

 #### Identifiable Data

-Collections of PII that might be used singly or in combination to determine the identity of Research Participants or other individuals depicted in Recordings.
+Collections of *PII* that might be used singly or in combination to determine the identity of *Research Participants* or other individuals depicted in *Recordings*.

 #### Non-Identifiable Data

-Collections of information that do not contain Identifiable Data.
+Collections of information that do not contain *Identifiable Data*.

 #### De-identified Data

-Collections of information from which PII has been removed or altered in such a way as to prevent the identification of individual persons.
+Collections of information from which *PII* has been removed or altered in such a way as to prevent the identification of individual persons.

 #### Recordings